vlingo/xoom-designer/README.md

 ### Note for Developers

 If developing on the `vlingo-xoom-start` project, the `VLINGO_XOOM_STARTER_HOME` must be set a bit differently.
 It should point to an inner folder under the cloned repository.
-Using a *nix shell, such as bash, do this:
+Using a *nix shell, such as `bash`, do this:

 ```
 $ VLINGO_XOOM_STARTER_HOME=[git-clone-path]/dist/starter